 Preparing to teach a course is often a one-person job.
 The instructor creates learning objectives, prepares the content, determines how to measure progress, and then executes on the big day.
 With a session producer, though, instructors have a partner to work side-by-side with them to practice material and determine how to keep the course engaging and on track.

-Session producers can use these planning and rehearsal sessions to become familiar with the instructions style and the content being delivered.
+Session producers can use these planning and rehearsal sessions to become familiar with the instruction style and the content being delivered.
 This will help them ensure that the course is moving at the right pace and when to use interactive tools.
 Knowing the plan for the session means that no time is wasted on needless operational detours.

 Having a trusted virtual training producer can be a big advantage during the rehearsal process.
 Partners can collaborate with content ideas, ways to keep learners engaged, the best methods to assess understanding, and tools that can be used in the event of roadblocks.
 Not to mention, that practice and rehearsal are great ways to be prepared.

 Keeping learners focused and involved in the discussion will improve the learner’s retention.
 This can be achieved through many different tactics, including captivating presentation materials, a charismatic speaker, and keeping the learner engaged through thoughtful and meaningful participation.

 The virtual learning environment presents many opportunities to elicit opinions, ask questions, share knowledge, check for comprehension, and ensure that everyone is included.
 Session producers can use tools during the course that increase interaction and add value to the content.
 Executing these tools via Zoom or another platform can be difficult to do solo.
 A session producer creates a fast-moving environment, so the instructor is free to continue delivering content.
 They can even facilitate language translation.

 Online delivery platforms and other integration tools offer a variety of interaction and assessment opportunities.
 Use a handful of these options to keep the training fresh, exciting, and the conversation active: